 Make sure you use a design that serves as a clear representation of your app.
 It should provide as much of a clue as possible to what users will find after they install it.

 With that said, you should keep the app icon as straightforward as possible, and not too flashy.
 Simplicity is best – you don’t want it cluttered and confusing to the eye.

 Tip: For more information on designing a perfect app icon, check out this blog post.

+App developers must expand their online presence.
 Before you decide on which social networks to use to build your app’s public persona, you have to decide what angle to start from.
 This means your social media voice must match your app’s personality.